 Note: This blog post is from 2014.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you're a user of proXPN (a free/low-cost VPN service), and you get the error, "Connecting to proXPN has failed", here is a simple solution that you may not find offered elsewhere: just try restarting proXPN.
+And I may revise the content as necessary.If you're a user of proXPN (a free/low-cost VPN service), and you get the error, "Connecting to proXPN has failed", here is a simple solution that you may not find offered elsewhere: just try restarting proXPN.
 For more information, read on.

 (First, let me point out what proXPN is: it is a hosted service offering free and low-cost VPN capability, which is great if you don't already work in an organization that offers one.
 When you're connecting to public wireless networks (even if they require login), you're at risk of your data being compromised.
 Of course, if you connect to sites using SSL then the communication is encrypted--though the recent heartbleed bug has challenged that confidence.
 But with a solution like proXPN, all your communication is encrypted when you enable the VPN.
 And if one may wonder, proXPN itself was not affected by the heartbleed bug.)